Request Units in Azure Cosmos DB

 Item indexing: By default, each item is automatically indexed.
 Fewer RUs are consumed if you choose not to index some of your items in a container.

-Item property count: Assuming the default indexing on all properties, the number of RUs consumed to write an item increases as the item property count increases.
+Item property count: Assuming the default indexing is on all properties, the number of RUs consumed to write an item increases as the item property count increases.

 Indexed properties: An index policy on each container determines which properties are indexed by default.
 To reduce the RU consumption for write operations, limit the number of indexed properties.